tolgee/documentation/blog/2023-05-31-importing-data-using-axios.md

 tags: [ import, javascript, axios ]
 ---

-Sometimes you might want to import the localization i18n data to Tolgee manually using the API and your custom script.
+Sometimes you might want to import the localization i18n data to Tolgee using the API and your custom script.
 In this tutorial, I am going to show you how to do that using Axios.